joshlatto/stu_ungar_tribute_page/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/joshlatto/pen/xVvpVj.
+This website is my tribute page to Stu Ungar, completed for Free Code Camp's first programming project.
+It was originally created as a [Pen](http://codepen.io/joshlatto/pen/xVvpVj) at CodePen.io.